thewtex/thesis/strain_estimation/strain_estimation.rst

 The ideal, known displacements are shown in |input_known_displacements|.
-Axial displacements start from zero at the transducer surface and increase further into the body.
-Lateral displacements are assumed to be zero along the center axis of the transducer and diverge to the edges of the body.
+Axial displacements start from zero at the transducer surface and increase further into the phantom.
+Lateral displacements are assumed to be zero along the center axis of the transducer and diverge to the edges of the phantom.

 If we apply the central difference methods and the equations in Section 5.1.1.1 to the noiseless known input displacements, |input_known_displacements|, we